 2. In a class of 10 student, probability of exactly i students passing an examination is directly proportional to i^2 .
-Then answer the following questions:

-If a students selected at random is found to have passed the
+If a student is selected at random, then the probability that he has passed the examination is

 A. (a) 1/7